frtu/governance-toolbox/archetype/README.md

 #### Avro library version

-Avro comes with the version [1.8.1](https://search.maven.org/artifact/org.apache.avro/avro/1.8.1/bundle) but feel free to upgrade it to the latest version.
+Avro comes with the version [1.8.2](https://search.maven.org/artifact/org.apache.avro/avro/1.8.2/bundle) but feel free to upgrade it to the latest version.
 Check at :

 * [Search maven - g:org.apache.avro AND a:avro](https://search.maven.org/search?q=g:org.apache.avro%20AND%20a:avro&core=gav)

+#### Import project in IntelliJ

+When importing to IntelliJ or Eclipse, make sure you generate the sources.
+In IntelliJ, right click on the project > Maven > Generate Sources and Update Folders.

 ### Kafka platform